kayatate/lsb/README.md

 the issue tracker in GitHub.
 Once a problem statement is formulated a pull request for the document located in documents/wip should be issued.
-A second step is the creation of a solution proposal which may then be solicited to distributions for discussion.
+A second step is the creation of a solution proposal which may then be solicited to distributions, developers, customers and other interested parties for discussion.
 Once consensus is reached the solution is committed to documents/specifications without additional changes.
 Changes to accepted solutions should only consist of trivial fixes for spelling and grammar as well as additions of new distributions pledging to support a given specification.

-The solicitation of a Problem Statement or a Solution Proposal should occur on a distribution public mailing list and a link to the thread should be included in the document.
+The solicitation of a Problem Statement or a Solution Proposal should occur on distribution or other public mailing lists and link to the threads should be included in the document.

 Unless specifically stated no document should become an accepted